evanwporter/CAT/README.md

 ## File Organization

 This repo isn't really meant to be used by anyone else so I organized all of the files in a way that made sense to me.
-If this repo was to be used elsewhere then I would probably use the (Pitchform Layout)[https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs].
+If this repo was to be used elsewhere then I would probably use the [Pitchfork Layout](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs).

 ## TODO:
 * ~~Parse everything (relevant) out of settings.json~~